The Story of the Sunshine Terrace Foundation

 L. Boyd Hatch was born and raised in Logan, but he made his fortune working in New York City in insurance, real estate and investments.

-In 1948, he returned to Logan and visited his grandmother’s old rock home, which had been converted into a private nursing home—and not a good one.
+In 1948, he returned to the Logan Hatch Family Home and visited his grandmother’s old rock home, which had been converted into a private nursing home—and not a good one.
 The home was dilapidated, and not appropriate for the elderly Cache Valley citizens who lived there.
 Mr. Hatch said it was worse than the slums of New York City.

-Mr. Hatch organized a group of well-known Cache Valley residents who started a foundation for the purpose of finding a better location for Logan’s “aged and indigent men and women.”
+Mr. Hatch proposed that a nonprofit foundation be established to care for Cache Valley’s senior citizens.
+With the help of his brother, Adrian Hatch, he was able to get the nonprofit established for the purpose of finding a better location for Logan’s “aged and indigent men and women.”
 On October 20, 1948, an affidavit was filed creating the Sunshine Terrace Foundation.

 From the start, quality care became a hallmark of the service residents could expect at Sunshine Terrace.
 That tradition of care continues to this day.